cbelth/miaseg/README.md

 ```
 ## Running on Your Own Data

-<span style="font-variant:small-caps;">Miaseg</span> will soon be implemented in the Python package [algophon](https://github.com/cbelth/algophon).
-This will make it easy to run the model on your own data.
+<span style="font-variant:small-caps;">Miaseg</span> is implemented in the Python package [algophon](https://github.com/cbelth/algophon).
+I recommend that implementation for running the model on your own data.
+Just `pip install algophon`!

-Until then, please see `dataset.py` for how to load data and create train/test splits and see `miaseg.py` for how to run the model and use it to segment.
-For example data formats, see the files in `data/`.